cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 the date specified during a given time period.
 The deaths are classified based on a new ICD-10 code.
 (Note that the classification is based on all the codes on the death certificate, not just the primary cause of death).
-The codes that are considered for each signals are described in detail [here](https://github.com/cmu-delphi/covidcast-indicators/blob/main/nchs_mortality/DETAILS.md#metrics-level-1-m1).
+The codes that are considered for each signal are described in detail [here](https://github.com/cmu-delphi/covidcast-indicators/blob/main/nchs_mortality/DETAILS.md#metrics-level-1-m1).
 We export the state-level data as-is in a weekly format.